abhiwand/atk/api-doc/src/main/resources/python/frame/assign_sample.rst

 Examples
 --------
-For this example, *my_frame* is a BigFrame object accessing a frame with data.
+For this example, *my_frame* is a Frame object accessing a frame with data.
 Append a new column *sample_bin* to the frame;
 Assign the value in the new column to "train", "test", or "validate":